 How long does it take to collect a source?

-Collection times for any given source can differ, from seconds to a few hours, based on the number of files to be synced, and the integration’s specific connection characteristics such as rate limits and throttling.
-For source specific information, visit our integrations section.
+Collection times for any given source can differ, from seconds to a few hours, based on the number of files to be synced, the types of files to be synced, and the integration’s specific connection characteristics such as rate limits and throttling.
+For source-specific information, visit our integrations section.

 Are you able to use Onna to collect from employee desktops/laptops?

 Currently Onna supports uploads directly to the platform.
 Uploads can be used to include files that should be part of your index on the platform.

 Yes, Onna provides duplicate identification through calculating MD5 hash values.

 Does Onna OCR all image based files?